dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-dcmqrscp/README.md

                                         sending C-STORE-RQs to C-GET SCUs
                                         or N-EVENT-REPORT-RQs to Storage
                                         Commitment SCUs
+    --send-timeout <ms>                 timeout in ms for sending other DIMSE RQs than C-STORE RQs, no
+                                        timeout by default
     --soclose-delay <ms>                delay in ms after sending A-ASSOCATE-RJ, A-RELEASE-RQ or
                                         A-ABORT before the socket is